andrewjlamarche/PSKracker/README.md

 # Supported OS

 PSKracker should compile on any *nix system
+Embedded systems are not supported.
+PSKracker is intended to be run on true pentesting environments (Desktop/Workstation/Laptop).

 # Acknowledgements

-Thank you to rofl0r and datahead for my first C endeavours!
+Thank you to rofl0r, wiire and datahead for my first C endeavors!
+Thank you to AAnarchYY for research dedication and motivation

 # Disclaimer